SeniorDesign2023/PHaSTphoto/planning/planning.md

 1. Minimum Viable Product
-   a.
+   -a.
 Our minimum viable product will be a simple photo gallery desktop application that allows users to upload photos, displays them in a grid layout, and offers basic filtering features.

 3. Descriptions, Diagrams, User Interactions
 - a.
 We will allow users to upload images, then we display them in a grid layout on the right side of the home page.